DualHorizon/blackpill/README.md

 $ make vm
 ```

-Inside the VM, login with `root:root` (note: to be changed to automatic login) and enable the module :
+Inside the VM, you are auto logged in `root`.
+You can enable the module :

 ```shell
 $ modprobe blackpill